September 3rd, 2019 Last Updated on: August 9th, 2021

 No Division Between the Spiritual and Real World

-Before delving into more specific information about what native peoples believed, it makes sense to explain that the concept of religion as an organized thing is not really a part of most traditions.
+Before delving into more specific information about what Americans Indians believed, it makes sense to explain that the concept of religion as an organized thing is not really a part of most traditions.
 Religion describes a division between the supernatural, which is ruled by one or multiple deities.

 Native American spirituality does not separate the two concepts in any real way.
 The spiritual or supernatural world is the same thing as the real world.
 Every supposed division is completely permeable and people can access everything spiritual just as easily as they can wade in a river or feel the sun on their skin.